klaudiosinani/hyper-pokemon/readme.md

 $ npm install hyper-pokemon --save
 # or set it as a devDependency
 $ npm install hyper-pokemon --save-dev
-# or even save it globaly
+# or even save it globally
-$ npm install hyper-pokemon --g
+$ npm install hyper-pokemon -g
 ```

 [:arrow_up:Back to top!](#contents)